Pádraig Ó Snodaigh

-Pádraig Ó Snodaigh (born 18 May 1935, Carlow, Ireland) is an Irish language activist, poet, writer and publisher.
+Pádraig Ó Snodaigh (born Oliver Snoddy; 18 May 1935 – 2 January 2025) was an Irish language activist, poet, writer, and publisher.
 He worked for the Irish Electricity Supply Board, and later in the National Museum of Ireland.
-He is a former president of Conradh na Gaeilge, the Gaelic League.
+He was a president of Conradh na Gaeilge, the Gaelic League.

+Life and career

+Pádraig Ó Snodaigh was born in Carlow, Ireland on 18 May 1935.